railtonjamesl-collab/DataScienceFanClub/Adlan/Data Processing.md

 Lag variables gives our models information from previous to train on as we investigate the impact of more information on our model's predictive power.

-5. Remove NAs from the dataset
+4. Remove NAs from the dataset

 By introducing lag variables, we introduce NAs as a company e.g. at the beginning of the dataset doesn't have previous years to refer to.
 Hence, we remove accordingly.

+**Exploratory Data Analysis**

+In plotting the distribution of our features, we noticed them being heavily skewed.
+To adjust for this, we applied the log function to help them approximate a normal distribution.